-- 4.94.
-To progress from one developmental year to the next, a student must meet any programme and pathway requirements and take and pass modules as detailed below.
-There shall also be an approved threshold requirement, specifying an average mark higher than the pass mark that is required to progress to the next year of the integrated masters.
-This mark shall be set as standard at a minimum of 50.0.
-Individual programme regulations may specify higher thresholds, and/or that the threshold mark should be calculated across multiple developmental years. - foundation year to developmental year one: take modules to the value of 120 credits, and pass modules to the value of 90 credits; - ii. developmental year one to developmental year two: take modules to the value of 120 credits, and pass modules (excluding modules at Level 3) to the value of 105 credits from developmental year one; - iii. developmental year two to developmental year three: take modules to the value of 120 credits, and pass modules (excluding modules at Level 3) to the value of 210 credits from developmental years one and two; - iv. developmental year three to developmental year four: - a.
-MEng: take modules to the value of 120 credits, pass modules (excluding modules at Level 3) to the value of 315 credits from developmental years one, two, and three, and meet any approved threshold requirement that specifies a higher average level achievement than the pass mark; - b.
-MSci: take modules to the value of 120 credits, pass modules (excluding modules at Level 3) to the value of 300 credits from developmental years one, two, and three, and meet any approved threshold requirement that specifies a higher average level achievement than the pass mark; - 4.95.
-A student who meets the progression requirements shall be permitted to resit any failed modules while studying for the next developmental year (resitting in attendance) where attempts remain. - 4.96.
-Where a student meets the progression requirements for an associated bachelors programme and transfers to an MEng or MSci, the progression requirements for the programme on which the student was previously registered shall be deemed sufficient up to the point of transfer.
+- 4.91.
+To progress from one developmental year to the next, a student must meet any programme and pathway requirements and take and pass modules as detailed below. - i. foundation year to developmental year one: take modules to the value of 120 credits, and pass modules to the value of 105 credits; - ii. developmental years one to two: take modules to the value of 120 credits, pass modules (excluding modules at Level 3) to the value of 105 credits from developmental year one, and meet any specified threshold mark requirement; - iii. developmental years two to three: take modules to the value of 120 credits, pass modules (excluding modules at Level 3) to the value of 210 credits from developmental years one and two, and meet any specified threshold mark requirement;

+- iv. developmental years three to four: take modules to the value of 120 credits, pass modules (excluding modules at Level 3) to the value of 315 credits from developmental years one, two, and three, and meet any specified threshold mark requirement; - 4.92.
+There shall be an approved threshold requirement, requiring an average mark of 60.0 (weighted to the scale 1:3:6:6) to progress to the next year of the integrated masters.
+This threshold will always apply for progression to either or both of year three and year four.
+It may also apply to progression to year two; consult the Special Regulations for details of specific programmes. - 4.93.
+A student who meets the progression requirements shall be permitted to resit any failed modules while studying for the next developmental year (resitting in attendance) where attempts remain. - 4.94.
+Where a student meets the progression requirements for an associated bachelors programme and transfers to an MEng or MSci, the progression requirements for the programme on which the student was previously registered shall be deemed sufficient up to the point of transfer. - 4.95.
+For programmes with a compulsory year abroad or compulsory placement year, the progression requirement from the year abroad or placement year to the next developmental year shall be to take and complete modules to the credit value prescribed in the appropriate programme regulations.
+Individual programme regulations may specify exceptions to this rule.